Travel Lawyer List & Free Legal Docs for Travel Agencies

 independent Travel Agent Contract [Sample]

 What can you expect in your independent travel agent contract with your host agency?
 This article answers that question.
-It offers a free sample travel agent contract (so you know what to expect before you sign your own) and walks you through what to look for in a contract.
+It offers a free sample travel agent contract with a host agency (so you know what to expect before you sign your own) and walks you through what to look for in a contract.

 Sample Independent Travel Agent Contracts